 Law is highly complex, and it needs to evolve constantly in order to adequately adapt to new social and technological landscapes.
-Every state deals with its own set of issues and has its own goals. so it is only reasonable that law is not the same there.
+Every state deals with its own set of issues and has its own goals, so it is only reasonable that law is not the same there.
+Similar to how people in Canada have Unibet Sports Canada bonus that might not be available in other parts of the world, there are laws for every state, country and continent that don’t have to be universal.
 In other words, don’t be surprised if you are fined as a tourist for seemingly no apparent reason.
 Here we will go over some of these most surprising laws in Europe and offer some clarity about why those strange regulations are in place.

 Snacks at historic sites in Italy